snw380/TeamProfileGenerator/README.md

 **Node.js v13+** is required in order to run this script.

 1. Download or clone this repository into your local computer.
-2. In your terminal, browse to the folder and run `npm install --production`.
+2. In your terminal, browse to the folder and run `npm install`.

 ## Usage